ryanweideman/3d-terminal-renderer/README.md

 - True Color 24bit mode or Ansi 8bit color mode, with optional dithering to reduce color banding
 - Adaptive resolution on termimal window resize
   - Decrease the terminal's font size to increase the resolution!
-- Keyboard controllable camera (WASD & arrow keys)
+- Controllable camera (WASD & arrow keys)
   - OS key sensitivity may need to be adjusted for best experience
 - Model and Scene JSON loading systems
 - Cross-Platform support